Monday - Thursday from 9 am - 4 pm

 *Concealed Pistol Licensing applicants MUST have completed the CPL application from the County Clerk’s Office before requesting to be fingerprinted.

-- Private Party Purchase Permit(s) can be obtained by completing the WEAPONS PURCHASE PERMIT application. *A permit is required if the applicant does not have a Concealed License Permit and is purchasing a gun from an individual.
+- Private Party Purchase Permit(s) can be obtained at the Records Office.
+The process takes 2-3 business days to complete.*A permit is required if the applicant does not have a Concealed License Permit and is purchasing a gun from an individual.
 A permit is not required if the applicant is purchasing a gun from a licensed dealer.

 - Copies of Complaint or Crash Reports can be requested either by mail or through the county website.

-- The Freedom of Information form (FOIA) is available online.
+The Freedom of Information form (FOIA) is available online.